Politics of Cornwall: MPs 2019-2024

-See also 2010 United Kingdom general election result in Cornwall.

 Local government

 On 1 April 2009, most of the ceremonial county of Cornwall became a unitary authority, with the headquarters of Cornwall Council based in Truro.
 Before then, Cornwall was a non-metropolitan county that followed the three tier system typical of English shire counties, and had five districts: Penwith, Kerrier, Carrick, Caradon and North Cornwall, and one borough Restormel.
 Cornwall Council provides a wide range of services to more than half a million residents, has an annual budget of more than £1 billion, and is the biggest employer in Cornwall.

 The Isles of Scilly, which are part of the ceremonial county of Cornwall, are not part of the Cornwall unitary authority, as they have their own unitary council.

 Cornwall Council election results, 4 June 2009

 Elections for the new unitary Cornwall Council were held on 4 June 2009, and 123 members were elected, replacing the previous 82 councillors of Cornwall County Council and also another 249 (some of whom were also county councillors) on the six district councils.
 At the 2009 elections, the Liberal Democrats lost overall control of Cornwall, with no single party gaining overall control of the new council.
 Although the Conservatives now have the largest number of elected members, they do not have a majority.
 The Conservatives received 34% of the vote and won 50 seats, followed by the Liberal Democrats on 28% winning 38 seats, the Independents 23% and 32 seats, and Mebyon Kernow 4% and three seats.
 The turnout was 41%.
 Labour, the Green Party, UKIP and the BNP failed to secure any seats in Cornwall.